ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 ##Browser

 Polly also provides a **web browser** for you to surf the internet on the fly.
-You can now search for any data related query or get data from anywhere on the cloud (Polly Projects, FTP, etc) within the same interface.
+You can now search for any data related query or get data from anywhere on the cloud (Polly Workspaces, FTP, etc) within the same interface.

 ![Browser](../../img/El-MAVEN/Browser.png) <center>**Figure 8.** Browser</center>

 ##Terminal

 Once the *Terminal* option is selected, it provides access to the command-line interface to execute any sets of commands.
 You have access to all the file types which are available in Polly through the terminal.
-You can use it for getting data into the El-MAVEN instance from the Projects and sending processed data back.
+You can use it for getting data into the El-MAVEN instance from the Workspaces and sending processed data back.
 The terminal option also allows you to install Python or R packages, managing system binaries and system configurations and helps you working with code repositories hosted on GitHub, Bitbucket, etc.

 ![Terminal](../../img/El-MAVEN/Terminal.png) <center>**Figure 9.** Terminal</center>

 ##Accessing directories

-You can fetch directories from the Project.
-The contents of any directory within a Project can be listed using the following command on the terminal.
+You can fetch directories from the Workspaces.
+The contents of any directory within a Workspace can be listed using the following command on the terminal.

 <pre><code>polly files list --workspace-path "path/to/polly/folder" -y</code></pre>

 Here the path of the directory has to start with “*polly://*”.

-To view the contents within a folder called “Data” in the project, the following command will have to be executed on the terminal.
+To view the contents within a folder called “Data” in the workspace, the following command will have to be executed on the terminal.

 <pre><code>polly files list --workspace-path "polly://Data" -y</code></pre>